phanakata/art_identification_using_CNN/data/README.md

 We only provide a subset of images.
-The entire datasets can be found at Kaggle.
+The entire datasets can be found at Kaggle https://www.kaggle.com/c/painter-by-numbers/data.